jaime-olivares/ppt-azure-icons/README.md

 ## Icon source
 The icons were downloaded from the official Microsoft page: https://docs.microsoft.com/en-us/azure/architecture/icons/

-The current update date is January 21 (version 4), and the icons will be updated as new releases arrive.
+The current update date is January 2021 (version 4), and the icons will be updated as new releases arrive.

+## How to install the add-in